 Join STEM Groups to connect with other teachers

 The online community groups from the National STEM Learning Centre offer free support for STEM educators.
 Use the discussion groups to get information, advice, and share good practice.
 Read resource reviews by teachers and submit your own comments.

 Free online teaching and learning resources

-Alongside contemporary resource materials including print, multimedia and practical resources, is an archive collection which showcases several decades of curriculum development.
+Alongside contemporary resource materials including print, multimedia, and practical resources, is an archive collection that showcases several decades of curriculum development.
 Resources for use with early years to post-16 students are freely available.

 © STEM Learning